ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 > ## Specifying Constraints
 > **GROMACS**
 >
 >SHAKE, LINKS and SETTLE constraint algorithms are implemented.
+They are selected via keywords in mdp input files
 > ~~~
 >constraints = h-bonds
 >; Constrain bonds with hydrogen atoms